 As members of the CIDR:

 - Nathalie Dion, Associate Professor Accredited to Supervise Research (MCF HDR) of law (CRJP)

-- Caroline West, university lecturer, HDR, in chemistry
+- Caroline West, university professor, HDR, of chemistry (ICOA)

 Any individual, be it a member of the University community or not, can refer to the advisor or the Scientific Integrity and Research Ethics Committee for any issue involving scientific integrity.
 Confidential handling of the cases will, of course, be guaranteed.